-Analysis: In AC 2020-2021, the target was not met.
-Based on the analysis of the AC 2020-2021 results, courses were refined to increase instruction in the development of both (a) creativity and originality in argument, reasoning, and methodology and (b) fresh concepts, unique ideas, novel approaches, unusual perspectives, surprising images, playful language usage, and innovative forms.
+Analysis: In AC 2019-2020, the target was not met.
+Based on the analysis of the AC 2019-2020 results, courses were refined to increase instruction in the development of both (a) creativity and originality in argument, reasoning, and methodology and (b) fresh concepts, unique ideas, novel approaches, unusual perspectives, surprising images, playful language usage, and innovative forms.

-As a result, in AC 2021-2022, the target was not met, with 108 out of 116 (93%) student projects being judged competent or higher in their ability to demonstrate creativity and originality.
-This represents a 4% decrease from the previous year.
-A larger number of students were assessed on this measure during AC 2021-2022, which accounts for the slight decrease.
+As a result, in AC 2020-2021, the target was not met, with 84 out of 86 (97.67%) student projects being judged competent or higher in their ability to demonstrate creativity and originality.
+This represents a 1.84% increase from the previous year.